convertcom/javascript-sdk/packages/js-sdk/README.md

   environment: 'staging',
   logger: {
     logLevel: LogLevel.DEBUG,
-    customLoggers: [] // Allows 3rd party loggers to be passed },
+    customLoggers: [], // Allows 3rd party loggers to be passed },
   bucketing: {
     hash_seed: 9999, // murmurhash seed
     max_traffic: 10000, // max hash (representing 100% traffic allocation)
-    excludeExperienceIdHash: false // whether to ignore prefixing the generated hash with the experience id },
+    excludeExperienceIdHash: false, // whether to ignore prefixing the generated hash with the experience id },
   dataStore: null, // Allows 3rd party data store to be passed (optional)
   dataRefreshInterval: 300000, // in milliseconds (5 minutes)
   data: projectData,
   events: {
     batch_size: 10, // max network requests to be released per call
-    release_interval: 10000 // time in milliseconds between network releasing queue (including the initial release) },
+    release_interval: 10000, // time in milliseconds between network releasing queue (including the initial release) },
   network: {
     tracking: true, // can be set to false to disable tracking events
     cacheLevel: 'default', // can be set to 'low' for short-lived cache (for development purposes only)
-    source: 'js-sdk' // string identifier indicating the source of network requests }
+    source: 'js-sdk', // string identifier indicating the source of network requests },
 };
 ```